-2.2.2 Multi-stage budgeting
+2.2.
+Multi-stage budgeting using the Almost Ideal demand system

-To reduce the number of parameters when J is relatively large, Deaton and Muellbauer propose a multi-stage budgeting approach.
-Suppose that the J+1 products can be classified in G groups or segments.
-For instance, in the ready-to-eat cereal industry, some empirical studies distinguish three segments: Kids, $All\ family$, and Health.
+.
+To reduce the number of parameters when J is relatively large, Deaton and Muellbauer propose using a multi-stage budgeting approach.
+Suppose that the the J + 1 products can be classified in G groups or segments.
+For instance, in the ready-to-eat cereal industry most empirical studies distinguish three segments: Kids, All family, and Health.
 The following diagram presents the nested structure of the demand system.